RBeato/Hello-World-Dapp/README.md

 In the root directory create a file **.env** .
 This is where you will put sensible information.
 Namely the private keys that we will be using.

-No avoid sharing your private information when uploading your project to github go to **.gitignore** and anywhere in the file add this line:
+This avoids sharing your private information when uploading your project to github.
+Go to **.gitignore** and anywhere in the file add this line:

     *.env